NMCT/nmct-box/README.md

 - Put a suitable `wpa_supplicant.conf`, `ssh` and [prepare_image.sh](scripts/) on the boot partition
 - After boot, run `sudo /boot/prepare_image.sh`
 - Wait ~2.5 hours
-- Note the credentials and hostname displayed before the reboot at the end!

 ## Usage
 > write me!